![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 Having fun testing.
 Sam Wheeler

 (deceased) Sam Wheeler's ZX-11 powered streamliner next to a Kawasaki ZX-11.
 Bonneville is all about getting through the air.
 The shape for Sam's Liner was developed at The California Institute of Technology wind tunnel.
 In the 1997 wind tunnel document you can see Mike Geokan and his #226 Blue Bike in one of the pictures.
 The Cd is tested at .103.
-People ususally build something then test it.
+People usually build something then test it.
 Here it was done correctly i.e. the shape was developed then the shell was made.
-2017: Sam died in his liner when it went out or control and he had massive head injuries.
-Sam had spent years updating the liner.
-Perhaps too many new things at once...solid metal front "tire" (never worked for Bob George...he tried it)..new 2 speed secondary transmission also untested, new Hayabusa turbo motor, and a new belt final drive.
-20 years later you put on weight and it gets more
+2017: Test Run: Sam died in his liner when it went

 crowded in the cockpit...helmet too close to roll